akashenen/2d-platformer-controller/README.md

 The main classes used in this project are the Actor, used mainly for attributes and other adjustable values, and the Controlled2D, which handles all the movement and collision algorithms.

+#### Movement values
+* **maxSpeed:** The maximum horizontal speed the actor can reach
+* **accelerationTime:** How much time (in seconds) an actor will take to reach maximum horizontal speed.
+A value of 0 will allow the actor to reach maximum speed instantly.
+* **decelerationTime:** How much time (in seconds) an actor will take to stop completely from maximum speed.
+A value of 0 will allow the actor to stop instantly.
+* **maxExtraJumps:** How many times an actor can jump again without touching the ground.
+* **extraJumps:** How many extra jumps the actor has currently.
+* **jumpHeight:** How high (in units) the actor can jump.
+* **jumpHoldScale:** How much the actor is affected by gravity while the jump button is held.
+This affects not only jump height but also falling speed while holding the button.
+A value of 1 will make holding the button have no effect.

 ## Authors

 * [Akashenen](https://github.com/akashenen/)